 Driven by: Nick Craw and Andrea de Adamich.
 First race: Lime Rock (R3), 4 Jul 1972.
 Total of 3 recorded races.

 Peter Knoll (New York, NY) raced a Brabham BT38 in two Pro Formula B races in 1972, entered by Fred Opert Racing.
 He was involved in a first lap pile up at the latter race, at Watkins Glen in August.
 Knoll did not score any points in NEDiv Formula B in 1972.
-The car is then unknown until it was acquired by Doug Dinicola, still wearing Knoll's #14 and still with his name on the side, and raced in FB in 1974 and 1975, until the car was damaged in an accident at Bridgehampton.
-Parts of this black tub are now with Mike Winebrenner's BT38B/14.
+The car is then unknown until it was bought from Fred Opert by Doug Dinicola in 1974 or 1975.
+At the time, the car was black, had a Ford twin cam engine, was still wearing Knoll's #14 and still had his name on the side, so it had not been raced by anyone else in the meantime.
+Dinicola raced it in two races at Bridgehampton, but crashed in practice for his third race, also at Bridgehampton, in 1975, breaking the pickups on the tub.
+Dinicola sold off the engine and tub separately.
+The ownership history of the car is then unknown, but parts of this black tub are now with Mike Winebrenner's BT38B/14.

 Driven by: Peter Knoll.
 First race: Lime Rock (R3), 4 Jul 1972.
 Total of 2 recorded races.

-John Farkas (New York, NY) raced a blue-and-yellow Brabham BT38B in SCCA Regionals in 1972.
-The car was advertised by Fred Opert in February 1973 noting that it had only raced in four Regionals, and had won the New York Regional championship, so it cannot have been the car Opert hired out.
-Farkas continued to race a Brabham in 1973, presumably the same car, appearing at Thompson Raceway in May 1973 and at Summit Point the following month.
+Jonathan Farkas (New York, NY) raced a blue-and-yellow Brabham BT38B in SCCA Regionals in 1972.
+Jonathan recalls that he was the first owner "out of the crate" and that nobody else raced it while he owned it.
+Farkas had a new Brabham BT40 for 1973 and the BT38B evidently went to Brabham agent Fred Opert in trade.
+Opert advertised it in February 1973 noting that it had only raced in four Regionals, and had won the New York Regional championship, so it cannot have been the car Opert hired out.
 Subsequent history unknown.

-Driven by: John Farkas.
-First race: Thompson Raceway, 10 Sep 1972.
-Total of 4 recorded races.
+Driven by: Jonathan Farkas.
+First race: Thompson Speedway, 10 Sep 1972.
+Total of 2 recorded races.

 Brabham BT38Bs in 1973